The MGS Blog

 • The final Term Paper.
 End of week 12.

 3. 25% Homework assignments.
-During term.
+Individual homework plus a group presentation of case/chapter/readings during term.

 Course Material: